 Data is everywhere in our lives, from smartphone apps to IoT devices in our homes and even within our bodies.
 However, do we truly understand the security and management of this data, or do we often find ourselves mindlessly clicking 'Accept' on lengthy Terms and Conditions?

 Once data is shared, users effectively transfer their rights to the organizations housing it, sometimes naively.
 Users must understand that once data is added to an app, its secrecy and privacy become the business owner’s responsibility.
 Compliance with regulations like GDPR and CCPA is crucial, and tools like data encryption and access controls are essential for protection.
+Increasing awareness and empowering individuals to take control of their data is essential in mitigating the risks associated with widespread data usage and ensuring a safer digital environment.

 In today's world, with data everywhere, we therefore need to appreciate that data exposure and threats are everywhere.
 Cybercrime costs have skyrocketed, with predictions expecting costs to reach $10.5 trillion by 2025 [source].
-The rise of new technologies such as AI and quantum computers presents new challenges, with threats from the higher processing speeds and therefore volumes of attacks, and the effectiveness of encryption algorithms
+The rise of new technologies such as AI and quantum computers presents new challenges, with threats from the higher processing speeds and therefore volumes of attacks, and the effectiveness of encryption algorithms.

 Challenges for Cybersecurity Professionals